 Neoprene is highly buoyant which can be considered as a safety feature for Industrial wearers or where waders are provided for company use.

-Neoprene is a substantial material and comes in a variety of thicknesses from 3mm upwards.
-At Ollyskins we typically use 4mm or 5mm neoprene for our Chest Waders.
+Neoprene is a substantial material and is used in water sports clothing in a variety of thicknesses from 3mm to 7mm.
+At Ollyskins we typically use 5mm neoprene for our Chest Waders with a laminated outer fabric on both sides.
+These outer laminations can be

-For areas on a garment including knee patches, where additional abrasion can be an issue we apply an additional layer of Abrasion resistant neoprene to improve the longevity of the garment.
-Other neoprene fabrics used include the AntiCut neoprene used in the Ollyskins 2910 Chest wader.
+For areas on a garment including knee patches, where additional abrasion can be an issue we apply an additional layer of Abrasion resistant fabric to improve the longevity of the garment.
+Other neoprene fabrics that are available include Kevlar and Armatex outer laminations for puncture protection and Contrast colours for additional visibility.

 Some owners of Neoprene waders have claimed lifespans of up to 20 years as neoprene is easily repaired using instant bond adhesive and repair patches.